 AIDA stands for Attention, Interest, Desire, and Action.
 When you’re a marketer, the first thing you need to do is get people to know you exist – attention.
 Then you have to make people care about your game – interest.
 If they start to want your game, that’s a good sign – desire.
 Next, they get on your website or Amazon with intention to buy – action.
 Marketing is a slow dance.
 You have to very slowly build your reputation.

-The idea here is that marketing is not just about getting attention and targeting your audience well.
-No, it’s about convincing people to buy your game and to talk about.
+Marketing is not just about garnering attention and targeting a specific audience.
+It’s about convincing people to buy your game and to talk about.
 This is a multi-step process and you need to understand that.
 You cannot simply shout about your game into the void of Twitter and pray for the best.
 You need to create a “sales funnel.”

 Here is an example of a sales funnel: